cosmoscout/cosmoscout-vr/plugins/csp-lod-bodies/README.md

     IMAGEMODE FLOAT32
     EXTENSION "tiff"
     FORMATOPTION "COMPRESS=LZW"
   END

-  # This format will be requested by CosmoScout VR for monochrome imagery data.
-  OUTPUTFORMAT
-    NAME "pngGray"
-    DRIVER "GDAL/PNG"
-    IMAGEMODE BYTE
-    EXTENSION "png"
-  END

   # This format will be requested by CosmoScout VR for color imagery data.